NotIsaacTwinkleToes/DefenceTowers/ConfigOptions.md

 ### Offset: 0.55
 How far the turret item should be from the base item in-game.

+### Name Offset: 1.85
+How far the name will be from the turret item.

 ### Turret:
       Turret:
     ==: org.bukkit.inventory.ItemStack